Greg Richardson: Early life, family and education

 Richardson was born in Youngstown, Ohio.
 He was raised on its East Side.

 Other members of Richardson's family have excelled in sports.
 He is an uncle of former Florida Gators cornerback Keiwan Ratliff and light middleweight boxer Durrell Richardson.

 He began boxing in the late 1960s.
 In 1974, he was the National AAU and National Golden Gloves flyweight champion.

 Athletic career

 Known as "The Flea", Richardson turned pro in 1982.
 Richardson's professional boxing career peaked in February 1991, when he scored an upset victory over Raúl Pérez and won the WBC world bantamweight title.
 Trained by Earl Charity, Richardson's quick reflexes were credited with earning him a 12-round unanimous decision over Perez, who held the title for almost 28 months.
 He defended the title against Victor Rabanales, before losing the belt to Joichiro Tatsuyoshi in 1991.
 In 1992 he moved down in weight to take on WBC super flyweight title holder Moon Sung-kil, but lost a majority decision.
 He retired in 1996.

 During his career, Richardson also held the NABF Bantamweight Title, as well as the USBA Bantamweight and Super Bantamweight Titles.

 Career after boxing

+After retiring from boxing in 1996, Richardson transitioned to training amateur fighters in Youngstown, Ohio, focusing on youth mentorship programs at local gyms.